beeker1121/dddstructure/README.md

 DDDStructure is an example SaaS application for invoicing.
 It includes a full backend API application built in Golang and a full frontend application built in Vue.

-There are a few goals with this project:
+The main goals of this project are:

 1. Showcase a mix of DDD and SOA principles for how to structure a Golang backend application/API.
 2. Provide a baseline codebase for both backend and frontend applications that others can use to build from.